-This project has been selected as a finalist in the Quirks Global Healthcare Awards alongside projects by Glaxo Smith Kline, Nutricia, Unanimous AI and Qualie.
+This project won the Global Award for Excellence in the Quirks Healthcare Awards competing against projects by Glaxo Smith Kline, Nutricia, Unanimous AI and Qualie.

 Testing anything conceptual relating to health is difficult.
 To immerse participants in realistic use cases, we designed a series of scenarios and used the storyboards to walk people through the process.
 We used mood boards to capture feelings, thoughts and likely behaviours.

 Our research and service design team collaborated with stakeholders and frontline staff throughout and worked as one team to create a prototype made up of annotated storyboards and realistic scenarios to communicate the new ‘call NHS 111 first’ concept.

 Researchers conducted depth-interviews with participants and walked through the storyboards exploring reactions.
 They captured thoughts, feelings and typical behaviours at each step.
 They also tested reactions to campaign messaging to be used in posters and social media.

 We went on to run co-design workshops with clinical, operational and reception staff involved in urgent care to conceive ways of addressing the pain-points, barriers and opportunities identified.